Tie Me Up! Tie Me Down!

 Tie Me Up!
-Tie Me Down! (¡Átame!, /es/, "Tie Me!") is a 1989 Spanish black romantic comedy film co-written and directed by Pedro Almodóvar, starring Victoria Abril and Antonio Banderas alongside Loles León, Francisco Rabal, Julieta Serrano, María Barranco, and Rossy de Palma.
+Tie Me Down! (¡Átame!, /es/, "Tie Me Up!") is a 1989 Spanish black romantic comedy film co-written and directed by Pedro Almodóvar, starring Victoria Abril and Antonio Banderas alongside Loles León, Francisco Rabal, Julieta Serrano, María Barranco, and Rossy de Palma.
 The plot follows a recently released psychiatric patient who kidnaps an actress in order to make her fall in love with him.
 He believes his destiny is to marry her and father her children.

 The film was highly successful with both critics and audiences in Spain.
 Its United States release was entangled in controversy, instrumental in the implementation by the MPAA of a new rating category, NC-17, for films of an explicit nature that were previously categorized as pornographic due to the X rating.

 Plot

 Ricky, a 23-year-old psychiatric patient, has been deemed cured and is released from a psych hospital.
 Until then, he has been the lover of the hospital's female director.
 An orphan, free, and alone, his goal is to have a normal life with actress Marina Osorio, a former porn star and recovering drug addict, with whom he once slept during an escape from the asylum.

 At a studio, Marina is filming The Midnight Phantom, a Euro-horror film about a mutilated, masked muscleman in love with her character.
-The film is directed by Máximo Espejo, an old director confined to a wheelchair after a stroke.
+The film is directed by Máximo Espejo, an old director who uses a wheelchair after a stroke.
 Máximo is a mentor to Marina, and threatens to throw out a journalist who mentions the words "porn" and "junkie" in her presence.
 Máximo is secretly attracted to Marina and plans to enjoy what could be his last experience of directing a female lead.

 When Ricky comes to the set, he steals some items, including the keys to Marina's apartment, and becomes an unwelcome presence in her life.
 Ricky, while wearing a wig, does a handstand to try to capture her attention, but Marina does not remember him and dismisses him.

 After filming the last scene, Marina prepares to change for the post-shoot party.
 Ricky follows her to her apartment.
 When she answers the door, Ricky forces his way in.
 He grabs her and headbutts Marina to silence her when she screams; he tapes her mouth and binds her with rope.
 Marina wakes up with a toothache which normal painkillers do not relieve, as she is addicted to stronger drugs.
 Ricky says that he captured her, so that when she gets to know him better, she will fall in love and they will get married and have children.
 Marina declares she will never love him, enraged at being handcuffed, gagged and lashed to the bed.
 However, Ricky remains determined to win her heart.